 IX.
 Maine DEP Proposed Regulations and Other Guidance

-- Chapter 890, Designation of PFOS as a Priority Chemical.
+- Chapter 890, Designation of PFOS as a Priority Chemical, proposal publicly noticed on April 3, 2019.
 The Department is proposing to adopt a new rule that will designate PFOS as a priority chemical and require reporting for certain product categories that contains this regulated chemical.
 The proposed rule applies to manufacturers of specified product categories that contain intentionally added amounts of PFOS, which is or was used to make clothing water repellant, among many other uses.
-The Department is now considering comments.
+Comments are being considered by the Department.

 - Maine DEP Bureau of Remediation and Waste Management, Division of Technical Services Memorandum, To: Carla Hopkins, Environmental Specialist IV, cc: David Burns, Acting Bureau Director, From: Kelly Perkins, Chemist 3, Date: March 26, 2019, Re: Per- And Polyfluoroalkyl Substances (PFAS) Laboratory Recommendations.
 Suggests items for discussion with laboratories before analysis of samples.